BenBeresfordJones/MGBC/README.md

 Welcome to the MGBC repository!
 Here you will find the pipelines, scripts and data files for analysing mouse gut microbiome samples and buildling the MGBC genome catalogue.

-If you use this resource or the linked [MGBC-Toolkit](https://github.com/BenBeresfordJones/MGBC-Toolkit), please cite our paper: :microscope:
+If you use this resource or the linked [MGBC-Toolkit](https://github.com/BenBeresfordJones/MGBC-Toolkit), please cite our paper:

 [The Mouse Gastrointestinal Bacteria Catalogue enables translation between the mouse and human gut microbiotas via functional mapping]{https://www.sciencedirect.com/science/article/pii/S1931312821005680}

 The [MGBC-Toolkit](https://github.com/BenBeresfordJones/MGBC-Toolkit) is a new tool for identifying the closest taxonomically and functionally related species between the human and mouse gut microbiotas, as well as the taxonomic locations of functions of interest between hosts.